 Det Supt Stuart Morrison, who led the investigation, described the killers as cruel and brutal.

-Curtis and Holmes will be sentenced at Nottingham Crown Court on Friday.'Not like CSI'
+Curtis and Holmes will be sentenced at Nottingham Crown Court on Friday.

 The court heard he was beaten and throttled, possibly with a belt, and had boiling water poured over him at least twice to make him reveal where he hid his money.